 It’s your decision whether to let potential employers know that you have multiple job offers.
 Keep in mind, though, that being up front about this can be a powerful negotiation tool.

 Having multiple job offers could also prove beneficial if an employer has expressed serious interest in hiring you — by inviting you back for several rounds of interviews, for example — but has yet to extend an offer.
-Mentioning that you have other offers in hand could compel the firm to speed things up.
+Mentioning that you have other offers in hand could compel the company to speed things up.

 But be careful.
 It’s easy to overplay your hand.
 Only you know how much room you have to negotiate and how comfortable you are doing so.